jsoref/dart-lang-sdk/pkg/js/proposal.md

 Ideally Dart functions could also be directly passed to JS.
 However this is not the case in dart2js.
 It is not simple to change that, however.

-In the meantime, automatic converisons will be provided:
+In the meantime, automatic conversions will be provided:
 - passing a Dart function type to any JS parameter performs an `allowInterop` conversion.
 - passing any Dart value to a JS function type performs an `allowInterop`